esotericfoundation/haxball-server/README.md

 <h1 align="center">Haxball Server</h1>

-> A fully functional project with a pre-prepared discord bot and haxball utilities to play haxball.
+> A fully functional project with a pre-prepared Discord bot and haxball utilities to play haxball.

 <h3 align="center">Haxball Server is a feature-rich and stable headless server utility for Haxball.</h3>